Visiting Sebring and Arcadia, Florida

-The rural town of Arcadia, Florida is surrounded by ranches and has a rodeo three times a year.
+The rural town of Arcadia, Fla., is surrounded by ranches and has a rodeo three times a year.
 Neighboring Sebring has a faster pace—courtesy of its international raceway.

 Once upon time in Arcadia, Florida, cattle ran free through the mid-section of the state.
 They were descendants of the longhorns brought aboard sailing ships to Florida's shores by early Spanish conquistadores.

 Later, in the late 1800s, cattle barons made a handy profit from rounding up the free-ranging cattle and driving them in herds to western ports for shipment.
 It was a colorful way of life that set the scene for modern times in central Florida.

 In the town of Arcadia, the way of life persists most stubbornly.
 Ranches surround the town, shops sell cowboy boots, and three times a year (November, March and July), rodeo excites the quiet town.

 Other times of year, visitors come to canoe the aptly named Peace River.
 Outfitters provide equipment and shuttles for half-day to many-day adventures.
 Riverboat tours also operate on the pristine river, banked by cypress trees festooned with mistletoe.
 Look for ancient shark teeth on the sandy shores.

 Downtown's historic district tells its past in the faces of brick buildings.
 Old homes hold a bed and breakfast and memories of yesteryear glories.
 Local restaurants serve diner-style comfort food and everything feels homey and relaxed.

 Scattered throughout Arcadia's countryside, cattle ranches spread between tiny towns such as Ona, where you can find Solomon's Castle.
 The creation of a slightly eccentric artist, it is made entirely from recycled materials.
 Stay for lunch in The Boat in the Moat, the pirate ship he built next door.